-Commander Interface is based on Norton Commander (and similar file managers).
+Commander Interface is a two-pane file manager interface based on Norton Commander (and similar file managers).
 A local folder is displayed in the left panel and a remote folder in the right panel.
-Files are usually transfered between these two folders, though it is possible to transfer files into a different folder.
+Files are usually transferred between these two folders, though it is possible to transfer files into a different folder.
 This kind of user interface is also known as Orthodox File Manager.

 Learn if this interface is appropriate for your needs.

 The screen of the interface has several components.
 Some of them are hidden, by default.
 They are (from the top to the bottom):